 The Proud Little Pyramid, which was unveiled during Pride Month, is kicking off a six-month residency to celebrate King’s Cross re-emergence as a social hub once more.

-The designer Adam Nathaniel Furman told the JC they hoped to “monumentalise joy” with their creation.
+The designer Adam Nathaniel Furman hopes to “monumentalise joy” with the creation.

 Not only does it add a dash of colour to the location but with the seating area at its base, it makes the perfect backdrop for catching up with old friends.